 4. Opt for a personal loan

-Take an unsecured personal loan lower significantly lower rates compared to your credit cards.
+Taking an unsecured personal loan comes with significantly lower rates compared to your credit cards.
 Though this is a move taken with caution, when properly approached can translate to long – term financial health.

 5. Take a home equity loan